Gaurav-Pande/Sentiment-Analysis/README.md

 # Sentiment-Analysis

+[UPDATED]:

+This Project now have 2 components:

+1. Learn Sentiment analysis on Yelp reviews using pytorch deep learning models.
+The idea is to learn the basics of NLP.
-Project to compare Rule based and ML based sentiment analysis techniques(a binary classification problem)
+2. A small project to compare Rule based and ML based sentiment analysis techniques(a binary classification problem)

+[TODO]:
+* Add readme for pytorch.

 ### Contents: